 All of the schools in our partnership have a track record of outstanding and transformational provision for young people and a strong commitment to developing outstanding future teaching professionals.
 The school placements offer experience of the real world of education in schools where excellence is modelled and supported.
 This ensures a solid foundation for development towards Qualified Teacher Status and a successful teaching career.

 Across our partner schools there are many Subject Experts, Specialist Leaders of Education, Advanced Skills Teachers, Trained Coaches, Mentors and Outstanding Leaders to support and guide trainees through their first year in teaching.

-Cockburn is the Leeds Trinity SCITT lead school for Music, Dance and Drama PGCE training and is responsible for leading the in-school provision for a number of trainee Music teachers in 2014.
-In 2015, this provision was developed to include the PGCE training of Drama/Performing Arts.
+Cockburn School is a strategic partner of Leeds Trinity SCITT (Ofsted - Good 2022) and Lead School for Art & Design, Music, Dance and Drama PGCE training and has been responsible for leading the in-school provision for a number of trainee art/performing arts teachers since 2014.

 School Centred Initial Teacher Training courses are ideal for any graduate who wishes to complete their teacher training within a school environment.
 As all Trinity SCITT courses are led by local active teaching professionals, trainees can expect to receive a high level of training and support from both inside and outside the classroom.
 That’s why if trainees are passionate about working within a teaching environment and eager to develop confidence and understanding as a teacher, a School Centred Initial Teacher Training course is a fantastic choice for them.

 Leeds SCITT courses offer a full Professional-Graduate Certificate in Education (PGCE) with Qualified Teacher Status (QTS) and 60 Masters credits.